boynextdoor-cze/Computer-Architecture-Project/README.md

 # CS110 (Computer Architecture I) Course Projects

-This repository contains the course projects of CS110 (Computer Architecture I) in ShanghaiTech University.
+This repository contains the course projects of CS110 (Computer Architecture I) at ShanghaiTech University.
 All the detailed information can be found on the [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/).

-All projects are finished by Zeen Chi and Zhongxiao Cong through collaboration in Spring 2022.
+All projects are finished by [Zeen Chi](https://github.com/boynextdoor-cze) and [Zhongxiao Cong](https://github.com/Kidrauh) through collaboration in Spring 2022.

-**WARNING: You can only utilize our implementations for reference, please DO NOT violate academic integrity of SIST by simply copying our code.
-We are not responsible for any potential punishment due to your violation.**
+**WARNING: You can only utilize our implementations for reference, please DO NOT violate the academic integrity requirements of SIST by simply copying our code.
+We are not responsible for any potential punishment due to your academic plagiarism.**

 # Project 1: RV32I-RVC Bidirectional Translator